mk868/lib-jgpio/README.md

 ### Install libgpiod

-Install the gpiod library on the embedded device.
+Install the libgpiod library on the embedded device.

 On Debian: